mattparko/liberty-workshop/06_exercise5.md

   replicas: 1" > petclinic-olapp.yml
 ```

 Notice there is nothing particularly new about these resources - they are very similar to the persistent volume and Open Liberty application created in earlier exercises.
-The difference now is that we not created the resources in our cluster - we have simply saved their definitions into a text file.
+The difference now is that we have not created the resources in our cluster - we have simply saved their definitions into text files.

 Now, commit and push your changes into git:
 ```bash